PowerDNS/pdns/docs/manpages/ixfrdist.1.rst

 --uid <UID>                     Drop effective user-id to *UID* after binding the listen sockets.
 --gid <GID>                     Drop effective group-id to *GID* after binding the listen sockets.
 --axfr-timeout <NUM>            Stop an inbound AXFR when it is not completed in *NUM* seconds.
 Defaults to 10 seconds.
---tcp-out-threads <NUM>         Amount of worker threads to handle TCP traffic.
+--tcp-in-threads <NUM>          Amount of worker threads to handle TCP traffic from clients.
-                                This limits the number of concurrent AXFR/IXFR, the default is 10.
+                                This limits the number of concurrent AXFR/IXFR sessions, the default is 10.

 See also
 --------